documentationjs/documentation/docs/FAQ.md

 `documentation` aims to modernize and simplify the process of generating JavaScript documentation.

-* Beatiful defaults for HTML & Markdown output
+* Beautiful defaults for HTML & Markdown output
 * Supports CommonJS `require()` syntax so that node modules can be documented by giving their `main` file
 * Extensively documented internally: all public and private functions in `documentation`